 In Summer 2018, I had the opportunity to work in the service and consulting branch of Pivotal, Pivotal Labs.
 Pivotal Labs works with mid-to-large enterprises to change the way these companies design and deliver software to production.
-I collaborated with product managers, designers, full-stack engineers, and client teams to to define and deliver end-to-end digital products, while introducing these teams to new practices grounded in lean and agile methodologies, user-centered design and test-driven development.
+Pivotal's main product offering, Pivotal Cloud Foundry, is a cloud-native platform that allows companies to deploy and run their applications faster and more efficiently.

-I facilitated workshops and led design studios to collect ideas and input from all team members, and identified key patterns and insights that led to product design enhancements.
-Additionally, this collaborative design process enabled our team to have a shared understanding of what to prioritize and develop next.
-At Pivotal, I also furthered my understanding and practice of the framework oriented around delivering incremental value to the user by incorporating lean and agile methodologies.
+I facilitated workshops and led design studios to collect ideas and input from team members, as well as identified key patterns and insights that led to product design enhancements.
+Additionally, this collaborative design process enabled our team to have a shared understanding of what to prioritize and develop in future sprints.

-This internship experience made me appreciate the impact that design consulting and strategy can have on supporting both business and user needs.
+This internship experience made me appreciate the impact that design consulting and strategy can have on supporting both business objectives and user needs.
 Moreover, I saw first-hand the value-add that working closely with an in-house technical team brings to the software design process.
 Great design comes not only from hard design skills (e.g. Sketch, Framer, InVision, Photoshop, etc.), but also from a strong team of people with a diversity of skills and perspectives working collaboratively.* Due to strict NDA, I cannot disclose the details of my work during the internship.
-Feel free to email me at email@example.com if you'd like to know more!
+Feel free to email me at email@example.com if you'd like to know more about my experience!